-- Observe Your World: Observe things around you -- your pet, a rainstorm, a bug outside or anything else in nature.
+- Observe Your World: Observe things around you—your pet, a rainstorm, a bug outside, or anything else in nature.
 Together, write down and draw pictures of what you notice.
 Use this to further your child’s interest.
 Ask her what else she wants to learn about a topic, then read books or look up facts online about that topic.
-Try to find answers to your child’s questions about an object.
+Try to find answers to your child’s questions.

 - Use Your Senses: Help your child use his senses.
-Blindfold your child and have him taste, touch and smell different objects.
-Ask him to guess what the object is or talk about how the object tastes, feels and smells.
+Blindfold your child and have him taste, touch, and smell different objects.
+Ask him to guess what the object is or talk about how it tastes, feels, and smells.

 The specific social studies topics studied in 1st grade classrooms typically vary according to state standards.
-Different states may focus on their own history, geography and communities as well as slightly vary the focus of their learning.
-However, in most 1st grade classrooms students begin to more deeply explore their communities and the world around them, enhancing their research skills, their general knowledge of the world around them and the ability to compare and contrast different groups.
-This is done in a variety of ways through group projects, group research, read-alouds, class trips and exploratory activities.
+Different states may focus on their own history, geography, and communities, as well as slightly vary the focus of their learning.
+However, in most 1st grade classrooms, students begin to explore their communities and the world around them more deeply, enhancing their research skills, general knowledge of the world around them, and ability to compare and contrast different groups.
+This is done in a variety of ways through group projects, group research, read-alouds, class trips, and exploratory activities.
 In addition, 1st graders continue to have class meetings where they learn about the calendar and discuss class events.
-American holidays are studied as well.
+In The U.S., American holidays are studied, as well.

 In order to build social studies skills, your 1st grader: